-For a legal entity, the maximum penalty is an unlimited fine in relation to offences under POCA and the Regulations.
+For a legal entity, the maximum penalty is an unlimited fine in relation to offences under the POCA and the Regulations.

-The sentencing process may result in ancillary orders (e.g., a confiscation order), which are covered in more detail below.
+The sentencing process may result in ancillary orders (e.g., a confiscation order), which are covered in more detail in question 1.9 below.